 - Star Trek: The Animated Series: In the episode "Bem", the titular character was a colony creature who could separate his head, upper torso, and lower torso (at least).

 - Transformers (Generation One).
-One episode saw Optimus Prime forcibly detached, his parts spread across the globe.
+One episode saw Optimus Prime forcibly detached, his parts spread across New York City when the Decepticons attempted to convert Manhattan into their new base.
 His right hand (armed with his weapon) was used by the Decepticons as a turret.